 - Certain refund requests cannot be accommodated in the time frames discussed above.
 Tickets that were purchased outside the U.S. require special handling because we must ensure that currency conversion rates are calculated correctly.
 Refund for credit card purchases will be made only to the credit card account.

 - Seaborne assumes no liability for any special, incidental, or consequential damages for instances in which we do not meet our goals for processing refunds.

-- All reservations made one week or more prior to departure may be cancelled without penalty up to 24 hours after the reservation is made.
+- All reservations made one week or more prior to departure may be canceled without penalty up to 24 hours after the reservation is made.

-- Reservations for refundable fares may be cancelled at any time up to twenty-four (24) hours prior to scheduled departure and passenger will receive a full refund.
-If reservation is not cancelled twenty-four (24) hours prior to scheduled departure, all money associated with the fare and tickets will be considered lost to the passenger(s) and shall remain with Seaborne Airlines.
+- Reservations for refundable fares may be canceled at any time up to twenty-four (24) hours prior to scheduled departure and passenger will receive a full refund.
+If a reservation is not canceled twenty-four (24) hours prior to scheduled departure, all money associated with the fare and tickets will be considered lost to the passenger(s) and shall remain with Seaborne Airlines.

 - All fares other than Corporate Program and Unrestricted (“Y”) fares are non-refundable and non-transferrable.

-- Non-refundable fares may be cancelled up to 48 hours prior to the scheduled departure time, otherwise cancellations will not be valid.
+- Non-refundable fares may be canceled up to 48 hours prior to the scheduled departure time, otherwise, cancellations will not be valid.
 Upon proper cancellation, passengers can request a credit for future travel on Seaborne Airlines only.
 Refunds are not allowed.
 Failure to cancel prior to scheduled departure will result in a “no show” classification and forfeiture of fare.